 The courses are offered in a broad range of areas including European literature and history, early modern colonialism, gender and sexuality, the transmission of the Greek and Latin classics, Atlantic history, Latin American Studies, Middle Eastern Studies and the Global Renaissance.
-All students are trained in how to work with early modern manuscripts and printed books and have hands on experience at the New York Public Library’s Rare Books Collection and the Morgan Library.
+All students have hands-on experience with working with early modern manuscripts and printed books in New York City collections including the New York Public Library’s Rare Books Collection and the Morgan Library.

 Participating CUNY Ph.D.
 Programs

-Art History, Classics, Comparative Literature, English, French, Hispanic and Luso-Brazilian Literatures, History, Music, Philosophy, and Theatre.
+Art History, Classics, Comparative Literature, English, French, Latin American, Iberian, and Latino Cultures, History, Music, Philosophy, and Theatre.

-The Certificate in Global Early Modern Studies is available to students matriculated in Ph.D. programs at The Graduate Center.
+The Certificate in Global Early Modern Studies is available to students matriculated at The Graduate Center.
 For admission to The Graduate Center, please see www.gc.cuny.edu.

 Students already at The Graduate Center, or planning to attend, should contact the program coordinator.